Not Cleared Direct

 Risk

-DEN230008 is an FDA 510(k) submission for the DermaSensor.
-This device is classified as a Software-aided Adjunctive Diagnostic Device For Use By Physicians On Lesions Suspicious For Skin Cancer (Class II - Special Controls, product code QZS).
+DEN230008 is an FDA 510(k) submission (not cleared) for the DermaSensor.
+Classified as Software-aided Adjunctive Diagnostic Device For Use By Physicians On Lesions Suspicious For Skin Cancer (product code QZS), Class II - Special Controls.

 Submitted by Dermasensor, Inc. (Miami, US).
-The FDA issued a Not Cleared (DENG) decision on January 12, 2024.
+The FDA issued a Not Cleared (DENG) decision on January 12, 2024 after a review of 344 days.

 Submission Details